nodejs/package-maintenance/README.md

 an agenda, links to meeting minutes, and information about how to join as a participant or a viewer.

+### Communications

+The working group can chat on the official [Node.js slack](https://node-js.slack.com/) in the channel `#package-maintenance` in order to continue conversations beyond the meetings.
+All the contributors are expected to follow the [Code of Conduct](https://github.com/nodejs/admin/blob/master/CODE_OF_CONDUCT.md) of Node.js project.

+To join on slack you have to [send a request](https://www.nodeslackers.com/) and wait to be accepted: it is a manual workflow, so it could take some days.

 ## Current Project Team Members

 [See the list of Members](./MEMBERS.md)